Kristina01111000/lavendersite/README.md

 - I'll set up the applications
 - - she is double checking the images for the plants, 3 were wrong
+- connect the bundle pages to native plant page and shop page when she is done